 ISU-Meridian dentists provide free dental care on Give Kids a Smile Day

-Since 2005, the ISU clinic has provided more than $52,000 dollars in free dental care to underserved children in the Treasure Valley on Give Kids a Smile Day.
+The clinic provided more than $13,000 in free services and treated 25 children for 2013 Give Kids a Smile Day.

 Dental disease is second only to the common cold in prevalence among children, according to the ADA.
 Pain from untreated dental disease makes it difficult for children to eat, sleep and pay attention in school.
 The Delta Dental Residency Clinic at ISU is a full-service clinic for adults and children.